ziutek/simple_go_wiki/README.md

         <div id='Actions'><a href='/edit/$id'>Edit</a></div>
     $else:
         <h4>Simple Wiki</h4>
-        <p>This application was written entirely in Go language, using the
+        <p>This application was wrote entirely in Go language, using the
         following external packages:</p>
         <ul>
             <li><a href='https://github.com/hoisie/web.go'>web.go</a></li>